kenselasie/booking_app_quassar/README.md

 ```bash
 bun install
 ```
-To run in dev mode:
+To run frontend and backend concurrently in dev mode, run this command on the root directory:

 ```bash
 bun run dev